ACHIEVING BALANCE

 When Rules Don’t Apply tells the story of a large group of leading technology companies that were charged and prosecuted for collusion under antitrust law because of their secret agreement to suppress wages and limit job opportunities of their own employees.
 The case provides a window into high tech culture and their attitudes towards regulation in their strategy to achieve and maintain market dominance.

-This comprehensive education and information campaign includes a 28-minute film, three short discussion videos, and a resource rich website.
+This comprehensive education and information campaign includes a 28-minute film, three short discussion videos, and discussion guide, all available for free viewing and sharing.

 A Filmmakers Collaborative SF Production